morficus/cssconf-and-jsconf-2014/cssconf/10-what-is-perspective.md

   transform: translateX(45px) translateY(45px) translatee(45px)
 }
 ```
-is the same as...
+Is the same as...
 ```css
 transform: translate3d(45px, 45px, 45px)
 ```

-webkit we needs prefixes (for now), Firefox does not, and IE dos not have 3d
+Webkit we needs prefixes (for now), Firefox does not, and IE dos not have 3d